Bears-R-Us/arkouda/training/COMPARISON.md

 <a id="setops"></a>
 ### Set Operations
 Arkouda and `NumPy` support set operations.
-Just like array creation, These functions are very similar.
+Just like array creation, these functions are very similar.
 Both packages support `in1d`, `intersect1d`, `union1d`, `setdiff1d`, and `setxor1d`.
 In this section we will only demonstrate utilization of `intersect1d`.
 Documentation on all set operations in Arkouda can be found below:

 - [in1d](https://bears-r-us.github.io/arkouda/autoapi/arkouda/pdarraysetops/index.html?highlight=in1d#arkouda.pdarraysetops.in1d)
 - [intersect1d](https://bears-r-us.github.io/arkouda/autoapi/arkouda/pdarraysetops/index.html?highlight=intersect1d#arkouda.pdarraysetops.intersect1d)